 Subscribe to birthdays in a feed reader or calendar

-The easiest way to get started using birthdayfeed is to create a spreadsheet in Google Spreadsheets with the birthdays you want to be reminded of.
+The easiest way to get started using birthdayfeed is to create a spreadsheet in Google Sheets with the birthdays you want to be reminded of.

 The spreadsheet must be formatted in this way: